QJR-Herman-Molodyks/QJR/README.md

 - ❌ Removing folders (even created by user) from system directory stdouts an error (ERRNO 1: Operation is not permitted)
   Status: ✅ FIXED

-User Agreement:

-1.0.
-Q-J-R IS AN OPEN SOURCE PRODUCT WITH MIT LICENSE!

 Last Edit Date: 2026-05-08
 ---------------------------